-- The financial ability of lessees to make rent payments to us may be affected by governmental regulations such as licensure, certification for participation in government programs, and government reimbursement, and; - (ii) Our bonus rents on the three acute care hospitals operated by subsidiaries of UHS are based on our lessees' net revenues which in turn are affected by the amount of reimbursement such lessees receive from the government.
+- (i) The financial ability of lessees to make rent payments to us may be affected by governmental regulations such as licensure, certification for participation in government programs, and government reimbursement, and; - (ii) Our bonus rent on the acute care hospitals operated by a subsidiary of UHS is based on the lessee's net revenue which in turn is affected by the amount of reimbursement the lessee receives from the government.

-A significant portion of the revenue earned by the operators of our acute care hospitals, behavioral health care hospital and FEDs is derived from federal and state healthcare programs, including Medicare and Medicaid.
+A significant portion of the revenue earned by the operators of our acute care hospitals, behavioral health care hospitals and FEDs is derived from federal and state healthcare programs, including Medicare and Medicaid.
 Under the statutory framework of the Medicare and Medicaid programs, many of the general acute care operations are subject to administrative rulings, interpretations and discretion that may affect payments made under either or both of such programs as well as by other third party payors.
 The federal government makes payments to participating hospitals under its Medicare program based on various formulas.
-For inpatient services, the operators of our acute care hospital are subject to an inpatient prospective payment system ("IPPS").
+For inpatient services, the operators of our acute care hospitals are subject to an inpatient prospective payment system ("IPPS").
 Under IPPS, hospitals are paid a predetermined fixed payment amount for each hospital discharge.
 The fixed payment amount is based upon each patient's Medicare severity diagnosis related group ("MS-DRG").
 Every MS-DRG is assigned a payment rate based upon the estimated intensity of hospital resources necessary to treat the average patient with that particular diagnosis.
 These rates are based upon historical national average costs and do not consider the actual costs incurred by a hospital in providing care.
 The MS-DRG rates are adjusted annually based on geographic region and are weighted based upon a statistically normal distribution of severity.